Australia charges first person under foreign interference law | Law-Order

 AFP Deputy Commissioner Ian McCartney said in the statement, "Foreign interference is contrary to Australia's national interest, it goes to the heart of our democracy."
 He added, "It is corrupting and deceptive, and goes beyond routine diplomatic influence practiced by governments."

-When the foreign interference legislation was introduced to parliament, then Prime Minister Malcolm Turnbull referred to media reports about covert interference by the Chinese Communist Party, and said he was galvanised to take action by a classified ASIO report.
+When the foreign interference legislation was introduced to parliament, then Prime Minister Malcolm Turnbull referred to media reports about covert interference by the Chinese Communist Party, and said he was galvanized to take action by a classified ASIO report.
 Beijing took offence at the Australian political debate over the interference laws.
+(Editing by Gerry Doyle and Raju Gopalakrishnan)

 - READ MORE ON: